 Currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
-During the course of the Treasury department's financing and investment activities there is often a need to swap surplus flows in one currency into another currency, a process achieved using currency swap transactions in both outright and derivative forms ii) Interest Rate Risk
+During the course of the Treasury department's financing and investment activities there is often a need to swap surplus flows in one currency into another currency, a process achieved using currency swap transactions in both outright and derivative forms.